-The new minimum wage law required a few adjustments over the last year.
+The new minimum wage law continues to require adjustments to the pay scale.

 Earthquake Insurance

 The City continues added, additional coverage for this exposure.
 Due to grave predictions by the State Geologist, Oregon rates significantly increased causing CIS to not insure at previous levels causing cities and counties to seek additional coverage if they should choose to do so.
 The City added additional coverage of \$5 M which comes with an annual premium of over \$15,000.